How to Play Scramgram

 The Basics

 - Hit GO.
-The 30-second countdown begins.
+Your 30-second timer starts counting down.

 How Puzzles Work